Census Bureau is gearing up for 2020 count

 Applications to be a census “enumerator” are being taken now, Participation Specialist Neal E. Dollar told the Venice City Council on Tuesday.

-Outgoing Mayor John Holic remarked the $15.50 an hour the Bureau pays sounded a lot better than the $3.50 an hour his Council salary amortizes to.
+Two Council members were attending their last regular meeting but neither jumped at the opportunity for replacement employment.

-The decennial count doesn’t start until March and this year for the first time it will largely be conducted online, Dollar said.
+Outgoing Mayor John Holic did remark, though, that the $15.50 an hour the Bureau pays sounded a lot better than the $3.50 an hour his Council salary amortizes to.

 Participation is important, he said, because it determines a state’s share of $675 billion in federal funding for 132 programs at the state and local level.